Show your SOLIDARITY

 In 2018, Mine Wars Museum members will make possible the final drafts of our 4th, 8th, and 11th grade West Virginia schools curriculum, the first wave of organizing for the Blair Centennial Celebration, the creation of the next Mine Wars Journal, In These Hills, and the engagement of more 2,000 visitors to the town of Matewan.

-Give the gift of a Mine Wars Membership and help to ensure that the story of these West Virginians is honored and learned from for decades to come.
+Get your WV Mine Wars Membership and help to ensure that the story of these West Virginians is honored and learned from for decades to come.